 So… How To Do It!

 Sometimes I am tipped off by readers about more obscure people, though the timing has to be just right: I prefer to feature people within a week of their deaths, 10 days at the outside (which requires extraordinary circumstances).
-Remember I write them on Fridays Mondays.
+Remember I write them on Mondays in the hours before the Premium edition comes out.

 So if you can meet all of that, email me links with information.
 Please use the subject “Honorary Unsubscribe Nomination” so it’s more likely I will notice it in my bulging inbox.
 Don’t have my address?
 It’s here.
 Thanks.